stratisproject/StratisBitcoinFullNode/Documentation/Features/SmartContracts/Contract_whitelisting.md

 Enabling contract whitelisting adds a new full-validation consensus rule `AllowedCodeHashLogic`.
 This rule must be full-validation due to the whitelisted hashes repository also being updated in a FV rule.
 Consider the following scenario if it were a partial validation rule: a node permitted a contract deployment in block 10.
 The consensus tip is at 2 and at 5 the hash is removed.
 After block 5 + max reorg (1 for this example) it will no longer be a valid contract deployment tx due to the code hash being removed from the whitelist.

 ### Mempool validation
 The mempool will pre-validate incoming transactions using the same consensus rule.
 If validation fails, the transactions will not be considered for inclusion into a block.
-It is possible that a valid contract transaction accepted into the mempool can become an invalid contract transaction before being included into a block.
+It is still possible that a contract transaction accepted into the mempool is not included into a block.
+The contract's code hash may be removed from the whitelist between the time the transaction is added to the mempool and the time it is mined.

 ### Use of dependency injection for the rule
 The DI container will automatically inject all registered `IContractTransactionFullValidationRule` implementations into the `SmartContractPoARuleRegistration`.
 These are passed into `ContractTransactionFullValidationRule` which applies rules to validate the contract transaction format.